-The student's educational record is confidential and will only be disclosed at the written request of the student or alumnus or to the extent that Family Educational Rights and Privacy Act (FERPA) authorizes disclosure without consent.
-The only information that may be released without the student's permission is name, dates of attendance, full-time or part-time enrollment status, honors and awards received, degree(s)/ certificate(s) awarded if any, address by county, street address, city of residence, participation in officially recognized sports and activities, and photograph.
+The student's educational record is confidential and will only be disclosed at the written request of the student or alumnus or to the extent that Family Educational Rights and Privacy Act (FERPA) authorizes disclosure without consent as listed as directory information defined by the college.
 Photographs may be used for marketing, publicity, and newsworthy events.
 Directory information may be released without consent of the student unless the student has requested in writing that information designated as directory information not be disclosed.
 This request encompasses all directory information.

-Students may inspect and review their educational records by submitting a written request to the Registrar which identifies as precisely as possible the record or records he or she wishes to inspect.
+Students may inspect and review their educational records by submitting a written request to the Registrar which identifies as precisely as possible the record or records he/she wishes to inspect.
 The Registrar will make the needed arrangements for access as promptly as possible and notify the student of the time and place where the records may be inspected.
 The College reserves the right to refuse to permit a student to inspect the following records: (1) the financial statement of the student's parents; (2) those records which are excluded from the FERPA determination of educational records.